jqms/rubedo/README.md

 - **Minecraft Bedrock Anti Fly**: This anti fly works by detecting horizontal velocity, bassicly when the player has reached the FLYING_VELOCITY they are considered flying And if they are considered flying for 1 second they will be teleported back.

 - **Minecraft Bedrock Anti Gamemode**: This checks every tick to test if a player has entered a gamemode that they shouldnet be able to get into.
-If the player has the staff tag it wont check the list of illegle gamemodes are below, once it knows you are in creative it will set you back and clear your inventory
+If the player has the staff tag it wont check the list of illegle gamemodes are below, once it knows you are in creative it will set you back and clear your inventory **THIS IGNORES BUILDERS**

 - **Minecraft Bedrock Anti NameSpoof**: This is a anti Bad gamertag it checks when a player joins if there name is invaild it determins its invalid by checking the length and characters in it the requirememts are from xbox gamertag requiremnts